MiltonGreat/Network-Intrusion-Detection/README.md

 - 0: Normal
 - 1: Anomalous

-### Project Workflow

-##### Data Preprocessing
-- Handled missing values and duplicates.
+## Model Workflow:

+1. **Data Preprocessing**:
-- Encoded categorical features using one-hot encoding.
+   - Non-numeric columns are encoded using label encoding.
-- Standardized numerical features using StandardScaler.
+   - Categorical features are one-hot encoded.

-##### Exploratory Data Analysis (EDA)
-- Visualized the class distribution.
-- Analyzed correlations to select the most relevant features.

-##### Feature Selection
-- Retained features with correlations above a threshold of 0.1.
-- Used one-hot encoding for categorical variables and scaled numeric features.

-##### Model Building
-- Trained a Random Forest classifier to distinguish between normal and anomalous connections.
-- Split the data into training and validation sets (70/30 split).
+   - Feature scaling is applied for standardization.

+2. **Modeling**:
+   - Random Forest Classifier is used for anomaly detection.
+   - SMOTE (Synthetic Minority Over-sampling Technique) is applied to balance the dataset and prevent model bias toward the majority class.

+3. **Evaluation**:
+   - The model is evaluated using precision and AUC-PR scores to measure its ability to correctly identify anomalies.

 ### Key Results